 Trip dates & availability

-Please see pricing table below the availability panel for inclusions, exclusions, and extras.
+Please see pricing table below the availability panel for inclusions and extras.
+Port fees and fuel surcharges can be found when clicking on the individual trips.

 |Double/twin cabin, all meals, snacks, drinking water, tea, coffee, soft drinks, all offered dives (3 guided day dives + 1 night dive when possible), tanks, weights, air fills, Nitrox fills, dive guide, transfers at location to/from vessel on charter days, fuel surcharges.|